ui5-community/bestofui5-website/README.md

 ### Testing

 We run [`wdi5`](https://github.com/js-soft/wdi5) tests on every Pull Request.
+Implicitly, the build is also tested before the wdi5 tests, since it is executed before the tests.
 The tests are located in the [`test`](https://github.com/ui5-community/bestofui5-website/tree/main/src/test) folder.

 ## Backend